jeremytammik/tbc/a/1965_align_connectors.md

 ### Align Connectors

-A nice little C++ sample demonstrating how to align connectors, an impressive modern platform for implementing and streamlining API processes, and my impressions of Harari's book on the history of mankind:
+A nice little C++ sample demonstrating how to align connectors, an impressive modern platform for implementing and streamlining online API processes, and my impressions of Harari's book on the history of mankind:

 - [Align connectors in C++](#2)
 - [Pipedream serverless API workflow](#3)